hopsoft/ellington/README.md

 ## Lexicon

-- **Context** - The passenger that will be riding our virtual subway.
+- **Passenger** - The stateful context or passenger that will be riding our virtual subway.
 - **Ticket** - An authorization token that indicates the passenger can ride a specific route.
-- **State** - The status or disposition assigned to the context.
+- **State** - The status or disposition assigned to the passenger.
-- **State Transition** - The transition, performed on the context, from one state to another state.
+- **State Transition** - The transition, performed on the passenger, from one state to another state.
 - **Conductor** - A supervisor responsible assembling passengers and putting them on a route.
 - **Attendant** - A helper that determines whether or not a station's logic should run for a given passenger.
 - **Station** - A stop where business logic is applied.
-                The context's state can change once per stop.
+                The passenger's state can change once per stop.
-                Note: A station may be skipped depending upon the context's state.
+                Note: A station may be skipped depending upon the passenger's state.
-- **Line** - A rigid track that moves the context from point A to point B.
+- **Line** - A rigid track that moves the passenger from point A to point B.
 - **Sub Line** - A line invoked by a station owned by another line within the same route.
 - **Connection** - A link between lines.
 - **Route** - A collection of lines and their connections.